 - try to take a break from the noise every 15 minutes

 - give your hearing about 18 hours to recover after exposure to lots of loud noise

-- consider wearing earplugs – you can buy re-usable musicians' earplugs that reduce the volume of music but don't muffle it
+- consider wearing earplugs – you can buy re-usable musicians' earplugs that reduce the volume of music but do not muffle it

 4. Take precautions at work

-If you're exposed to loud noises through your work, speak to your human resources (HR) department or manager.
+If you're exposed to loud noises through your work, speak to your human resources (HR) department or occupational health manager.